ED Wait Times in Greenville: Get The Facts

 ECU Health engaged with community leaders from eastern North Carolina, all committed to solving the complex challenges of ED utilization.

 Ultimately, the emergency department is a reflection of the gaps in care and resources that exist across our region.
 It will take all of us as a community working together to help solve the challenge.
-ECU Health is committed to constantly improving its processes to ensure high-quality emergency care is rendered as quickly as possible.
+ECU Health is committed to constantly improving its processes to ensure high-quality emergency care is provided as quickly as possible.
 At the same time, we’re committed to working with our fellow health agencies in and around the region to ensure every organization understands the important role it plays in connecting people to care in the most appropriate setting.
 By working together, we can reduce volume within the ED to ensure those needing emergent care are treated quickly and efficiently.

 Read more about a community collaboration event to address challenges in emergency medicine.